 The Complex Commercial Litigation Law Review: United Kingdom - England & Wales

-The courts of England are some of the most established fora for dealing with complex commercial litigation.
-The Civil Procedure Rules (CPR) that apply to civil litigation are robust and provide a clear framework for the cost-effective resolution of disputes – governing every aspect of cases from pleadings to evidence, witnesses and costs.
+The courts of England2 are some of the most established fora for dealing with complex commercial litigation.
+The Civil Procedure Rules (CPR) that apply to English civil litigation, which govern every aspect of cases from pleadings to evidence, witnesses and costs, are robust and provide a clear framework for the cost-effective resolution of disputes.
 Models of alternative dispute resolution are also well established.
-England boasts experienced professionals and practitioners and the courts operate specialist courts, such as the Commercial Court and the Technology and Construction Court, where judges have particular expertise.
+England boasts experienced professionals and practitioners, and the courts operate specialist courts, such as the Commercial Court and the Technology and Construction Court, where judges have particular expertise.

 In addition to breach of contract claims, alternative causes of action are available, including economic torts, that offer claimants the opportunity, in some instances, to seek remedies beyond the terms of the contract.

 i The covid-19 pandemic